Amazon is buying Whole Foods for $13.7 billion

 And Walmart was down 5%, despite announcing another online commerce deal of its own Friday.
 It bought men's apparel company Bonobos.

+But Amazon's stock rose 3% on the news.
+Investors don't seem too concerned by how much the company is spending.
+A warning of a possible credit downgrade by ratings agency S&P Global Ratings didn't hurt Amazon either.

+S&P said that Amazon may need to take on more debt as a result of the acquisition.
+But Amazon finished the first quarter with $21.5 billion in cash and securities on its balance sheet -- and only $7.7 billion in long-term debt.

-Amazon's deal for Whole Foods also demonstrates the financial might of the Jeff Bezos-led company, whose market value is greater than that of the 12 largest traditional general retailers combined.
+Amazon's deal for Whole Foods also further demonstrates the financial might of the Jeff Bezos-led company, whose market value is greater than that of the 12 largest traditional general retailers combined.

 "Millions of people love Whole Foods Market because they offer the best natural and organic foods, and they make it fun to eat healthy," said Bezos.